 - A confidentiality clause.
 They are likely to have full access to all your data, so this is essential.

-What additional costs are not covered by the contract?
-Check for security updates, operating system upgrades, user requests, additions/changes/deletions to the services supported, and any limits on the number of incidents.
+- What additional costs are not covered by the contract?
+Check for the installation of security updates, operating system upgrades, user requests, additions/changes/deletions to the services supported, and any limits on the number of Incidents.